 If you need more help deciding where to give birth, visit our page on choosing where to birth.

 If you have your own midwife or lead maternity carer, they will arrange to meet you at our Labour and Birthing suite when labour starts.
 If you have chosen us as your care provider, our team of hospital midwives will look after you.
 We also have a team of hospital obstetricians and anaesthetists should you need them.

 Before you come to our suite to give birth, be sure to check out our frequently asked questions and virtual tour.
 They will help you and your support person understand what to expect and what to do when you arrive at our hospital in labour.

 We also encourage you to attend one of our free pain relief in labour talks [PDF, 1.4 MB] [PDF, 776 KB] beforehand and check out our list of things to bring for you and baby.
 Don't forget to bring a carseat with you to transport your baby.

-If you or your baby are well following birth, you will be transferred to Birthcare for your postnatal care.
-If you require more specialised care, you will be transferred to one of our postnatal wards at Auckland City Hospital.
+If you or your baby are well following birth, you will go to Birthcare for your postnatal care.
+If you need more specialised care, you will go to one of our postnatal wards at Auckland City Hospital.

 For more on what to expect after birth as well as when you go home, see our section on care after birth.